purescript/spago/README.md

 }
 ```

-To avoid building the same packages over and over, use `--sharedOutput` in `spago build` to use one `output` folder in the location of your root `packages.dhall` to speed up builds.
-In the example above, this would create an `output` folder in the root, instead of ending up with `lib1/output`, `lib2/output` etc.
+To avoid building the same packages over, a shared `output` folder will be created next to your root `packages.dhall`.

+To disable this behaviour, pass `--no-share-output` to `spago build`.

 ### `devDependencies`, `testDependencies`, or in general a situation with many configurations